RayaanUddin/selling-website/ReadMe.md

 # Ecommerce Website with Stripe API (PHP)

-This is a simple Ecommerce website with Strip API integration.
+This is a simple Ecommerce website with Stripe API integration.
 This project is created using PHP, MySQL, HTML, CSS, and JavaScript.
-This project is a simple Ecommerce website where users can buy products and pay for them using Strip API.
+This project is a simple Ecommerce website where users can buy products and pay for them using Stripe API.

 ## Features
 1. **Users.** Allows users to register, login, and manage their accounts.
 Accounts are used to hold their customer id of stripe, allowing basket items to be saved to their account.